Neville Bonner: Honours and legacy

 In 1979, Bonner was jointly named Australian of the Year, along with naturalist Harry Butler.
 He was appointed an Officer of the Order of Australia (AO) in 1984.

-The head office of the Queensland Department of Communities, Child Safety and Disability services in Brisbane, built in 1999, was named the Neville Bonner Building.
+The head office of the Queensland Department of Communities, Child Safety and Disability Services in Brisbane, built in 1999, was named the Neville Bonner Building.
 Despite having won two architectural awards (the RAIA Beatrice Hutton Award for Commercial Building 1999, a national award, and the RAIA (Queensland) F.D.G Stanley Award & Regional Commendation 1999), it was demolished in 2017 to make way for the Queen's Wharf development.
 The Neville Bonner Bridge, a footbridge built in 2023, and opened in August 2024, is part of the new development.

 The Neville Bonner Memorial Scholarship was established by the federal government in 2000, a scholarship for Indigenous Australians to study Honours in political science or related subjects at any recognised Australian university.

 In 2002, the Neville Bonner Award for Indigenous Education was introduced as part of the Australian Awards for University Teaching (AAUT), which were established by the federal government in 1997.
 The inaugural award was won jointly by Marcia Langton and Larissa Behrendt.

-A multipurpose 47-bed hostel, managed by Aboriginal Hostels Limited, located in the Rockhampton suburb of Berserker, was redeveloped and reopened in July 2002 as the Neville Bonner Hostel.
+A multipurpose 47 bed hostel, managed by Aboriginal Hostels Limited, located in the Rockhampton suburb of Berserker, was redeveloped and reopened in July 2002 as the Neville Bonner Hostel.

 The Queensland federal electorate of Bonner was created in 2004 and was named in his honour.

 The suburb of Bonner in Canberra, created around 2008, bears his name.

+In 2025, a statue was erected on the grounds of Old Parliament House that memorialises Bonner's boomerang-throwing demonstration.